 A) G-Sensor information

 • Use the mouse scroll wheel zoom.
-Right clicking will restore the video to the default size.
+Right-clicking will restore the video to the default size.

 • You can resize the playback frame or the BlackVue Viewer window by dragging the borders.

-• Full-screen view: Double click on the video image to enter full-screen view.
-Double click again or tap ESC to return to the default view.
+• Full-screen view: Double-click on the video image to enter full-screen view.
+Double-click again or tap ESC to return to the default view.

 Checking the GPS data

-You can check the GPS data of the recorded video in BlackVue Viewer while video is playing back.
+You can check the GPS data of the recorded video in BlackVue Viewer while the video is playing back.
 The driving speed and coordinates are displayed above the map frame.

 • GPS data is not recorded during parking mode.
 Map data cannot be displayed for parking mode recordings